ritiek/ritiek.github.io/about.md

 layout: page
 ---

-Hello!
+Hwello, wild hooman!
 My name is Ritiek Malhotra.
-I'm mostly into software and electronics, otherwise I'm playing video games.
+I'm mostly into software and electronics.
+I completed my Bachelor's degree in Computer Science in 2021.
+I also play video games and a little bit of piano.
+Cats are fun.

+Happy expluwuring!

 --------------------